CIDER AS IT SHOULD BE

 Why would these cideries choose to make--not good, real cider--but bad, alcoholic apple soda?
 Consistency and expense; this version of “cidermaking” is easier and cheaper.
 These cideries would have consumers believe that consistency is the most important factor when choosing a cider.
 Actually, cider is a natural product, fermented like wine, and exact consistency can be difficult to achieve due to fluctuations in apples’ acid, tannin, and sugar, as well as what side of the tree an apple grew and how much sun it received.
 These variations in soil, environment, sunlight and weather that affect how cider will taste-- or the terroir of the region--- is cherished by real cidermakers with but rejected by large industrial cidermakers who just want to turn a profit as easily as possible.
 Their cider no more resembles ours than a wine cooler resembles a fine bottle of Bordeaux.

-Real cider is also clean cider.
+Clean cider.
 Cider is clean when it made without manufactured flavors, whether they be natural or artificial.
 If we say our cider is made with lavender, it is indeed made with real lavender flowers rather than lavender flavor.

 We graciously adhere to these real cidermaking standards when crafting our ciders.